The lovely little Village Eyrarbakki on the South Coast of Iceland & Húsið - the House

 Eyrarbakkakirkja church

-In Eyrarbakkakirkja church you will see an altarpiece painted in 1891 by the Danish Queen Louise, the queen of King Christian IX (who by the by was the great-great-grandmother of Queen Margaret II in Denmark, Queen Elizabeth II in England, and King Harald V in Norway).
+In Eyrarbakkakirkja church, you will see an altarpiece painted in 1891 by the Danish Queen Louise, the queen of King Christian IX (who, by the way, was the great-great-grandmother of Queen Margaret II in Denmark, Queen Elizabeth II in England, and King Harald V in Norway).

 When the architect of the church, Jóhann Fr.
-Jónsson, sailed to Copenhagen to get wood for the church, he met up with the King and Queen of Denmark, and the Queen promised to paint an altarpiece for Eyrarbakkakirkja church.
+Jónsson, sailed to Copenhagen to obtain wood for the church, he met the King and Queen of Denmark, and the Queen promised to paint an altarpiece for Eyrarbakkakirkja.
 That is how it came about that we have a royal altarpiece in this beautiful church :)

 The lovely altarpiece in Eyrarbakkakirkja church

-In one location, when you enter Eyrarbakki village on the west side, you will encounter this sign by the shore pointing out that the next stop straight south from the point your a standing is the South Pole.
+In one location, when you enter Eyrarbakki village on the west side, you will encounter this sign by the shore pointing out that the next stop, straight south from where you're standing, is the South Pole.

 Next stop - the South Pole

-In Eyrarbakki, as you leave the village on the east side, you will find on your right-hand side the oldest still operating primary school in Iceland, established in 1852.
+In Eyrarbakki, as you leave the village on the east side, you will find, on your right, the oldest still-operating primary school in Iceland, established in 1852.

-The drive to Eyrarbakki village from Reykjavík city is 53 km via route 1 south and route 39, which we call Þrengslin. Þrengslin is a less travelled road, with a sign showing you the direction of Þorlákshöfn village.
+The drive from Reykjavík city to Eyrarbakki village is 53 km via routes 1 south and 39, which we call Þrengslin. Þrengslin is a less-traveled road, with a sign indicating the direction to Þorlákshöfn village.

 Raufarhólshellir lava cave

-Eyrarbakki and its neighbouring village Stokkseyri are located between two massive glacial rivers, Ölfusá river, which is Iceland's largest river by volume, and Þjórsá, Iceland's longest river.
+Eyrarbakki and its neighbouring village, Stokkseyri, are located between two massive glacial rivers: Ölfusá, Iceland's largest river by volume, and Þjórsá, Iceland's longest river.

 Have a lovely time at Eyrarbakki :)